box/developer.box.com/pages/index.md

 </Header>

-Still want to learn more?
+Want to learn more?
 Use these guides to discover supplementary information on the inner workings of Box Platform, broadening your understanding and improving your custom applications.

 <TileSlider>

 <Tile type="guide" title="Downloads" href="/guides/downloads/">

-This is one of the topics we get asked the most questions about.
-Checkout this guide to get instructions on downloading a file using the API.
+Checkout out this popular guide to get instructions on downloading a file using the API.

 </Tile>

 <Tile type="guide" title="Uploads" href="/guides/uploads/">

-Similar to downloads, we also get asked alot about uploads.
 Uploads can be a tad trickier than downloads due to whether or not you need to chunk upload the content.
 Review this guide to find step by step information.

 </Tile>